PerpetualOrganizationArchitect/Poa-site/poa-app/posts/AlphaV1.md

 ## Treasury Management and Fundraising

-Poa organizations can leverage their treasury for growth and sustainability through various methods:
+Perpetual Organizations can leverage their treasury for growth and sustainability through various methods:
 - **NFT Sales**: Generate funds by creating and selling NFTs, tied to either organizational assets or membership privileges.
 - **Donations**: Accept contributions directly through decentralized payment systems.
 - **Future Fundraising Tools**: Plans to expand fundraising capabilities, providing organizations with more ways to secure financial support.
-- **Future Contribution-based Revenue Sharing**: Portion of revenue will be paid out to participation token holders for the work they did.
+- **Future Contribution-based Revenue Sharing**: In a future release, a portion of revenue will be paid out to participation token holders for the work they did.